Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Exponential convergence: the prequantization case

 We refer readers to \cite{katcher} for the detailed study of the various basic derivative estimates of this map.

-The following lemma is the variation of the well-known center of mass techniques from Riemannian geometry with the contact structure being taken into consideration (by introducing the reparametrization function $h$ in the following statement).
+The following lemma is a variation of the well-known center of mass techniques from Riemannian geometry with the contact structure being taken into consideration (by introducing the reparameterization function $h$ in the following statement).